-All criminal activity occurring on campus should be reported immediately to Metropolitan State University Security Department, in person at the Security Department, or to others listed above.
-If the victim chooses, an additional report can be filed with the appropriate local law enforcement agency.
-Metropolitan State University Security Department or others listed above can assist the complainant in completing reports.
+All criminal activity occurring on campus should be reported immediately to Metro State University Safety and Security Department or to others listed above.
+If the victim/survivor chooses, an additional report can be filed with the appropriate local law enforcement agency.
+Metro State University Safety and Security Department or others listed above can assist the complainant in completing reports.
 Internal reports may be shared with other departments on campus as necessary to complete an investigation and/ or to ensure the safety of the campus community.
-The Security Department or others listed above will assist Police Department(s) with investigations as required.
-Depending on many factors, Metropolitan State University may or may not hold reports of crime in confidence and may be required by law to release information based on the events or nature of the crime.
-Whenever possible, Metropolitan State University will attempt to protect the identity of crime victims.
-In addition, crimes can be reported to any of the Campus Security Authority who have significant responsibility for student and campus activities (not including counselors).
-Metropolitan State University offers a "Silent Witness" program on the safety/security page for victims and/or witnesses to report crimes on a voluntary, confidential basis for inclusion in the annual security report titled "Crime Statistics Report Form".
-Metropolitan State University officials will share information as necessary to appropriately address a situation, but will make efforts to maintain confidentiality.
-Absolute confidentiality of reports made to Metropolitan State University officials cannot be promised.
+The Safety and Security Department or others listed above will assist Police Department(s) with investigations as required.
+Depending on many factors, Metro State University may or may not hold reports of crime in confidence and may be required by law to release information based on the events or nature of the crime.
+Whenever possible, Metro State University will attempt to protect the identity of crime victims/survivors.
+In addition, crimes can be reported to any of the Campus Security Authorities who have significant responsibility for student and campus activities (not including counselors).
+Metro State University offers a "Silent Witness" program on the safety/security page for victims/survivors and/or witnesses to report crimes on a voluntary, confidential basis for inclusion in the annual security report titled "Crime Statistics Report Form."
+Metro State University officials will share information as necessary to appropriately address a situation, but will make efforts to maintain confidentiality.
+Absolute confidentiality of reports made to Metro State University officials cannot be promised.

-Procedure 303: Student Complaints and grievances is to provide guidance to university students seeking to submit a complaint or grievance.
+Procedure 303: Student Complaints and Grievances provides guidance to university students seeking to submit a complaint or grievance.
 Consistent with Board Policy 3.8 and Procedure and 3.8.1, this procedure establishes the steps to be followed when submitting a student complaint or grievance against university employees, departments or services with the University.
 It is a goal of this procedure to seek resolution in an organized and timely manner agreeable to all parties involved.

-Metropolitan State University is not required to report statistics for crimes reported to a pastoral or professional counselor.
+Metro State University is not required to report statistics for crimes reported to a pastoral or professional counselor.
 Pastoral and professional counselors, if and when they deem appropriate, are encouraged to inform the persons they are counseling of any procedures to report crimes on a voluntary, confidential basis for including in the annual disclosure of crime statistics.

-Metropolitan State University security personnel and officials ARE NOT certified or sworn peace officers and do not possess law enforcement (arrest) authority.
-Metropolitan State University personnel may utilize private person arrest authority pursuant to Minnesota State Statute 629.37 when appropriate.
+Metro State University security personnel and officials ARE NOT certified or sworn peace officers and do not possess law enforcement (arrest) authority.
+Metro State University personnel may utilize private person arrest authority pursuant to Minnesota State Statute 629.37 when appropriate.

-Metropolitan State University works closely with St. Paul Police Department, State Patrol, Bureau of Criminal Apprehension, and other state and federal law enforcement agencies as required.
+Metro State University works closely with St. Paul Police Department, State Patrol, Bureau of Criminal Apprehension, and other state and federal law enforcement agencies as required.

-Metropolitan State University, in partnership with these agencies, monitors and records criminal activity and violations of student conduct at non-campus locations of student organizations officially recognized by the institution.
+Metro State University, in partnership with these agencies, monitors and records criminal activity and violations of student conduct at non-campus locations of student organizations officially recognized by the institution.

-Metropolitan State University encourages students, faculty and staff to accurately and promptly report all crimes to one of the above listed agencies and offices when the victim of a crime elects to, or is unable to make, such a report.
+Metro State University encourages students, faculty and staff to accurately and promptly report all crimes to one of the above listed agencies and offices when the victim/survivor of a crime elects to, or is unable to make, such a report.

-Metropolitan State University continuously reviews the physical security infrastructure to ensure appropriate steps are taken to maintain and enhance the safety and security of the campus.
+Metro State University continuously reviews the physical security infrastructure to ensure appropriate steps are taken to maintain and enhance the safety and security of the campus.
 Landscaping and lighting are checked continuously by Security Officers and discrepancies are addressed immediately upon report of issue.
 The campus works closely and routinely with the system Emergency Preparedness and Security Specialist and the Facilities department to evaluate campus physical security and vulnerability, programming resources to address any potential threats, vulnerabilities or contingencies.